aschultzen/master_thesis/README.md

 # Instructions for Raspberry PI Stratum 1 server

 **If you are starting from scratch with a completely blank SD card, start here.
-If you have bought a SD card with Raspbian installed, go to *Login and Update* If you are using a pre-configured image (**INSERT FILENAME**), go to *IP Setup*.**
+If you have bought a SD card with Raspbian installed, go to *Login and Update*.
+If you are using a pre-configured image (**INSERT FILENAME**), go to *IP Setup*.**

 ## From scratch